Car Musings (2015)

 Custom Gasoline: Formerly known as Sun Oil Co., the Philadelphia-based refiner was best known for its Sunoco 'custom blending pumps', an innovation that, beginning in 1958, allowed customers of Sunoco service stations to choose from several octane grades through a single gas pump.

-Sunoco stations offered five to eight octane grades of 'Custom Blended' gasolines from its Dial-A-Grade pumps ranging from cheapie Sunoco 190 to super-premium, 102 octane Sunoco 260, which was very popular with '60s muscle cars.
+Sunoco stations offered five to eight octane grades of 'Custom Blended' gasolines from its Dial-A-Grade pumps ranging from cheapie Sunoco 190 to super-premium, 102 octane Sunoco 260.

 When I owned my 1963 Volkswagen during my college years, I would often fill up with Sunoco.
 Regardless of the blend I selected, the car cost 1¢ per mile in gas consumption.
 Low-octane Sunoco 190 was cheaper but produced poorer mileage.
 260 was expensive but resulted in improved mpg. (posted 6/15/15, permalink)